panguangze/Ibalance/README.md

 The main code about ILP is in Balance.cpp where we formulate our problem for Cbc solver.
 And other classes is for constructing graph mostly

 ## Run
+install:

+Using cmake to make the project. mkdir build

+cd build

+cmake ..

 step 1: Ibalance check output/my.checked.lh output/myseek, formulate problem.

 step2: cbc output/myseek.lp solve solu output/myseek.sol, solve by Cbc